Blog Home » DIY projects » How to install a smart thermostat

 Step 4: Remove the wires and baseplate.
 This can be done using a small screwdriver.
 First, loosen the screws that are holding the wires in place.
 Once the wires are removed, you can unscrew the baseplate from the wall.

 Step 5: Install the new baseplate.
-Make sure to pull the wires through the opening on the baseplate, then put the baseplate on the wall.
+Make sure to pull the wires through the opening on the baseplate before putting the baseplate on the wall.
 Use your level to make sure it’s even as you screw the baseplate in.

-Step 6: Attach the wires.
-Now it’s time to use the picture you took in step 3.
+Step 6: Attach the wires—reference the picture you took in Step 3.
 The wires on new thermostats often don’t need to be screwed in.
 Simply press the button that corresponds to each colored wire, then insert the wire.
 It’s also a good idea to reference the instructions from the manufacturer.

-For Google Nest users, the Nest Power Connector is a simple and affordable alternative to a C-wire if your heating and cooling system needs one to power your Nest thermostat.
-You can install it yourself without having to add new wiring.
+For Google Nest users, the Nest Power Connector is a simple and affordable alternative to a C-wire if needed.

 Step 7: Attach the smart thermostat.